-Well, I have explained in the following video tutorial exactly the same but with a simple, sweet and small example.
+I have explained the entire process but with a simple, sweet and small example.

 Though the example is small but applies to each and every manufacturing process.

 Wait!
-Before directly jumping on to the video, let me tell you that I have already created stock items.
+Before directly jumping on to the video, let me tell you that I have already created stock items in tally.

 Now you must be thinking that what the hell are stock items?
 Right?

-Well, in simple words they are items which are used as raw materials and which will be produced as finished goods.
+Well, in simple words they are stocks which are used as raw materials and which will be produced as finished goods.

 For example, if you want to manufacture currency notes, you would require paper, ink, water and the finished goods will be the currency notes.